codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 There are several questions that come up commonly when "cloning screens" covered below:

-**How do I support different fonts?**
+**How do I support different fonts in my app?**

-Fonts can be customized fairly easily using this [custom fonts](http://www.androidhive.info/2012/02/android-using-external-fonts/) guide.
+Fonts can be customized fairly easily using this [custom fonts](http://guides.codepath.com/android/Working-with-the-TextView#using-custom-fonts) guide.
 Be aware that custom fonts can cause performance issues if used too much.

-**How do I center the ActionBar title?**
+**How do I style the title in the ActionBar?**

-ActionBar title can be centered only if you opt to totally customize the view being inflated.
-Instead of the default ActionBar text you can specify your own to use instead that is centered.
-This [stackoverflow answer](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) explains it in detail.
-Also, check out the [Advanced Actionbar](https://github.com/thecodepath/android_guides/wiki/Extended-ActionBar-Guide#custom-actionbar-layout) cliffnotes for more details.
+ActionBar title can be styled or centered only if you opt to customize the XML view being inflated to display in the ActionBar.
+Instead of using the default ActionBar text you can specify your own to use instead that is styled as desired.
+Check out the [Advanced ActionBar](http://guides.codepath.com/android/Extended-ActionBar-Guide#custom-actionbar-layout) cliffnotes for details.
+This [related stackoverflow post](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) also explains it in detail.

 **How do I change the background color of the ActionBar?**